🎲Random Stuff Generator

 Features

-• Three content types: Objects (300 vivid descriptions), Images (photos), and Facts (snippets) — each with its own dedicated card layout.
+• Two content types: Objects (300 vivid descriptions) and Images (photos from Wikimedia Commons) — each with its own dedicated card layout, plus an All tab that mixes both.

 • No data collected: Everything runs locally in your browser.
 Nothing is sent to a server.